CosmWasm/cw-storage-plus/README.md

-# `cw-storage-plus`: Storage abstractions for CosmWasm
+# Storage abstractions for CosmWasm

 This has been heavily used in many production-quality contracts.
 The code has demonstrated itself to be stable and powerful.